nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 Machine learning Frameworks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Machine Learning frameworks offer software building blocks for designing, training and validating your machine learning model.
-Most of the time you will only be confronted with your machine learning framework using a high level programming interface.
+Most of the time you are only confronted with your chosen machine learning framework when using a high level programming interface.
 All major FOSS machine learning frameworks offer APIs for all major programming languages.
 Almost all ‘black magic’  needed for creating machine learning application is hidden in a various software libraries that make a machine learning framework.

-In another section of this book a full overview of all major machine learning frameworks will be presented.
+In another section of this book a full overview of all major machine learning frameworks are presented.
 But for creating your architecture within your specific context choosing a machine learning framework that suits your specific use case is a severe difficult task.
 Of course you can skip this task and go for e.g. Tensorflow in the hope that your specific requirements are offered by simple high level APIs.

 Some factors that must be considered when choosing a machine learning framework are:

 * Stability.
 How mature, stable is the framework?
 * Performance.
 If performance really matters a lot for your application (training or production) doing some benchmark testing and analysis is always recommended.
 * Features.
 Besides the learning methods that are supported what other features are included?
 Often more features, or support for more learning methods is not better.
-Sometimes simple is enough since you will not change your machine learning method and model continuously.
+Sometimes simple is enough since you don't change your machine learning method and model continuously.
 * Flexibility.
 How easy is it to switch to another machine learning framework, learning method or API?
 * Transparency.
 Machine learning development is a very difficult tasks that involves a lot of knowledge of engineers and programmers.
 Not many companies have the capabilities to create a machine learning framework.
 But in case you use a machine learning framework: How do you known the quality?
-Is it transparent how it works, who has created it, how it is maintained and what your business dependencies will be!
+Is it transparent how it works, who has created it, how it is maintained and what your business dependencies are!
 * License.
 Of course we do not consider propriety machine learning frameworks.
 But do keep in mind that the license for a machine learning framework matters.
 And make sure that no hooks or dual-licensing tricks are played with what you think is an open machine learning Framework.
 * Speeding up time consuming and recurrent development tasks.